Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Scalar charge with a bulk contribution

-In the derivation of the scalar charge associated with a stationary black hole in EsGB gravity with a general scalar coupling function $f(\phi)$, the quantity $\mathcal{W}_k$ emerges as a key obstruction to expressing the contraction of the scalar field equation with a Killing vector $k$ as a closed differential form.
-The term $\mathcal{W}_k$ identically vanishes when $f(\phi)$ is linear, corresponding to the shift symmetric case studied in~\cite{Prabhu:2018aun}.
+In this expression, the scalar charge is defined by the surface integral of $\mathbf{Q}_\phi$ at spatial infinity, In the derivation of the scalar charge associated with a stationary black hole in EsGB gravity with a general scalar coupling function $f(\phi)$, the quantity $\mathbf{\mathcal{W}}_k$ emerges as a key obstruction to expressing the contraction of the scalar field equation with a Killing vector $k$ as a closed differential form.
+The term $\mathbf{\mathcal{W}}_k$ identically vanishes when $f(\phi)$ is linear, corresponding to the shift symmetric case studied in~\cite{Prabhu:2018aun}.
 In that setting, the scalar charge $q_s$ can be expressed purely as a surface integral evaluated at the horizon or at spatial infinity, leading to the topological formula

-where $\kappa$ is the surface gravity of the black hole, $\chi(B)$ is the Euler characteristic of the bifurcation surface $B$ and $\alpha$ is a coupling parameter proportional to $\alpha'$.
-In a more general case (non-linear coupling $f(\phi)$), $\mathcal{W}_k$ does not vanish and represents a bulk contribution that obstructs the scalar charge from being expressible solely in terms of boundary data.
+where $\kappa$ is the surface gravity of the black hole, $\chi(\mathcal{BH})$ is the Euler characteristic of the bifurcation surface $\mathcal{BH}$ and $\alpha$ is a coupling parameter proportional to $\alpha'$.
+In a more general case (non-linear coupling $f(\phi)$), $\mathbf{\mathcal{W}}_k$ does not vanish and represents a bulk contribution that obstructs the scalar charge from being expressible solely in terms of boundary data.
 The result in Eq.~\eqref{eq-scabulk} is also mentioned in Ref.~\cite{Prabhu:2018aun}, so this procedure makes manifest when the charge is closed (pure boundary term) and when a bulk contribution appears.

 Physically, $\mathcal{W}_k$ encodes how gradients of the scalar field modulate the topological term across the spacetime, introducing nontrivial structure into the charge integral.
 As a consequence, the scalar charge becomes sensitive to the full spacetime configuration of the scalar and metric fields, and cannot be determined without solving the coupled field equations.
 Therefore, the presence of $\mathcal{W}_k$ signals the breakdown of the shift symmetry and the corresponding failure of the closedness of the scalar charge.
 Its vanishing is both a necessary and sufficient condition for the scalar charge to be determined entirely by topological and geometric data on the boundary.